Architectural drawing: Site plan

 A site plan is a specific type of plan, showing the whole context of a building or group of buildings.
 A site plan shows property boundaries and means of access to the site, and nearby structures if they are relevant to the design.
 For a development on an urban site, the site plan may need to show adjoining streets to demonstrate how the design fits into the urban fabric.
 Within the site boundary, the site plan gives an overview of the entire scope of work.
 It shows the buildings (if any) already existing and those that are proposed, usually as a building footprint; roads, parking lots, footpaths, hard landscaping, trees, and planting.
-For a construction project, the site plan also needs to show all the services connections: drainage and sewer lines, water supply, electrical and communications cables, exterior lighting etc.
+For a construction project, the site plan also needs to show all the services connections: drainage and sewer lines, water supply, electrical and communications cables, exterior lighting, etc.

 Site plans are commonly used to represent a building proposal prior to detailed design: drawing up a site plan is a tool for deciding both the site layout and the size and orientation of proposed new buildings.
 A site plan is used to verify that a proposal complies with local development codes, including restrictions on historical sites.
 In this context the site plan forms part of a legal agreement, and there may be a requirement for it to be drawn up by a licensed professional: architect, engineer, landscape architect or land surveyor.

 Elevation

 An elevation is a view of a building seen from one side, a flat representation of one façade.
 This is the most common view used to describe the external appearance of a building.
 Each elevation is labelled in relation to the compass direction it faces, e.g. looking toward the north you would be seeing the southern elevation of the building.
 Buildings are rarely a simple rectangular shape in plan, so a typical elevation may show all the parts of the building that are seen from a particular direction.

 Geometrically, an elevation is a horizontal orthographic projection of a building onto a vertical plane, the vertical plane normally being parallel to one side of the building.

-Architects also use the word elevation as a synonym for façade, so the "north elevation" is the north-facing wall of the building.
+Architects also use elevation as a synonym for façade, so a north elevation is the north-facing wall of a building.